Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals of Multiplicities 1 to 6 from the

 where ${\bf 1}_A$ is the indicator of the set $A$.

 Thus, we obtain the following useful possibilities of the method of generalized multiple Fourier series.

-There is an obvious formula (see (\ref{ppppa})) for calculation of expansion coefficients of iterated Ito stochastic integral with any fixed multiplicity $k$.
+1. There is an explicit formula (see (\ref{ppppa})) for calculation of expansion coefficients of the iterated Ito stochastic integral with any fixed multiplicity $k$.

-We have possibilities for explicit calculation of the mean-square error of approximation of iterated Ito stochastic integrals (see the theorem 3 below).
+2. We have new possibilities for exact calculation of the mean-square approximation error for iterated Ito stochastic integrals (see Theorem 3 below).

-Since the used multiple Fourier series is a generalized in the sense that it is built using various complete orthonormal systems of functions in the space $L_2([t, T])$, we have new possibilities for approximation --- we may use not only trigonometric functions as in \cite{1995}-\cite{2004} but Legendre polynomials.
-As it turned out (see below), it is more convenient to work with Legendre polynomials for building approximations of iterated stochastic integrals.
-We may to chose different numbers $q$ (see the section 4) for approximations of different iterated Ito stochastic integrals.
+3. Since the used multiple Fourier series is a generalized in the sense that it is built using various complete orthonormal systems of functions in the space $L_2([t, T])$, we have new possibilities for approximation --- we can use not only the trigonometric functions as in \cite{1995}-\cite{2004} but the Legendre polynomials.

+4. As it turned out (see below), it is more convenient to work with Legendre polynomials for constructing approximations of iterated stochastic integrals.
+We can choose different numbers $q$ (see Sect.~4) for approximations of different iterated Ito stochastic integrals.
 This is impossible for approximations based on the approach from \cite{1995}-\cite{2004}.
-Approximations based on Legendre polynomials essentially simpler than for the case of the system of trigonometric functions (see (\ref{4002}), (\ref{4003}), (\ref{444}), (\ref{1970})).
+Approximations based on Legendre polynomials are much simpler than approximations based on trigonometric functions (see (\ref{4002}), (\ref{4003}), (\ref{444}), (\ref{1970}) below).

-The approach from \cite{1995}-\cite{2004}, \cite{KPS}-\cite{Zapad-9} leads to iterated series (iterated application of the operation of limit transition) in contrast with multiple series from Theorem 1 (operation of limit transition is implemented only once) starting at least from the second or third multiplicity of iterated stochastic integrals.
+5. The approach from \cite{1995}-\cite{2004}, \cite{KPS}-\cite{Zapad-9} leads to iterated series (iterated application of the operation of limit transition) in contrast with multiple series from Theorem 1 (operation of limit transition is implemented only once) starting at least from the second or third multiplicity of iterated stochastic integrals.
 Multiple series are more convenient for approximation than the iterated ones, since partial sums of multiple series converge for any possible case of convergence to infinity of their upper limits of summation (let us denote them as $p_1,\ldots, p_k$).
-For example, for more simple and convenient for practice case when $p_1=\ldots=p_k=p\to\infty$.
+For example, when $p_1=\ldots=p_k=p\to\infty$.
 For iterated series, the condition $p_1=\ldots=p_k=p\to\infty$ obviously does not guarantee the convergence of this series.
-However, in \cite{1995} (Sect.~5.8, pp.~202--204), \cite{KPS} (pp.~82-84), \cite{Zapad-2} (pp.~438-439), \cite{Zapad-9} (pp.~263-264) the authors use (without rigorous proof) the condition $p_1=p_2=p_3=p\to\infty$ within the application of the mentioned approach \cite{1995}-\cite{2004}, \cite{KPS}-\cite{Zapad-9} based on the Karhunen--Loeve expansion of the Brownian bridge process \cite{1988} together with the Wong--Zakai approximation \cite{W-Z-1}-\cite{Watanabe} (see discussion in Sect.~8 for detail).
+However, in \cite{1995} (Sect.~5.8, pp.~202--204), \cite{KPS} (pp.~82-84), \cite{Zapad-2} (pp.~438-439), \cite{Zapad-9} (pp.~263-264) the authors use (without rigorous proof) the condition $p_1=p_2=p_3=p\to\infty$ within the frames of the mentioned approach \cite{1995}-\cite{2004}, \cite{KPS}-\cite{Zapad-9} based on the Karhunen--Loeve expansion of the Brownian bridge process \cite{1988} together with the Wong--Zakai approximation \cite{W-Z-1}-\cite{Watanabe} (see discussion in Sect.~8 for detail).